 Finance encompasses all decisions that involve money and can apply to individuals, businesses and public entities.
 Personal finance includes all individual or household financial management including personal asset management, credit card debt management, saving for retirement and budgeting for household expenses, school, mortgage payments and more.
 Corporate Finance includes the management of assets, liabilities, revenue and debt for a business and key areas include risk management, budgeting, financial analysis and decision making.
 Public Finance includes the management of tax revenue, issuance of public debt and keeping the economy on track.

-Learn Finance with Beginner Online Courses
+Learn Finance Online with Beginner Courses

 Strive towards financial freedom and achieve your desired financial goals by improving upon your financial knowledge. edX offers a variety of fundamental online courses and tutorials to help develop your financial capabilities.
 Develop a roadmap to become familiar with financial concepts including: money management, credit score, financial statements, and much more.
 The Imperial College Business School's Finance Essentials teaches you how to use fundamental finance tools in both management and MBA learning contexts and understand common financial situations faced in everyday life.
 You will learn to incorporate the time value of money to value assets, capital budgeting for a project (such as a flat or house purchase), understand how to allocate assets for retirement, and much more.